shadyemad2/AppDynamics_Platform_Installation/README.md

 ### Step 2: Enterprise Console Requirements

 The Enterprise Console can run on the same host as the Controller and the embedded Events Service.
 If this is the case, the machine you choose to run the Enterprise Console must meet the requirements for all the components that run on that machine.
+1. we wiil need to install Java
+        <pre><code>
+        yum install java-17-openjdk java-17-openjdk-devel -y
+        <pre><code>

-1. We will need to install these required libraries
+3. We will need to install these required libraries
         <pre><code>
         yum install libaio
         yum install numactl